copyrite/LwotcMinimalText/XComGame.md

 The BIT can equip and fire heavy weapons.

 ## Apex Predator
-On primary weapon crit, the target and enemies in a {% APEX_PREDATOR_RADIUS %} around it have a {% APEX_PREDATOR_PANIC_CHANCE %}% chance to panic.
+On primary weapon crit, the primary target and enemies in a {% APEX_PREDATOR_RADIUS %} around it have a {% APEX_PREDATOR_PANIC_CHANCE %}% chance to panic.

 ## Apotheosis
-Free action, consumes all focus.
 Bonuses to Rend damage, Dodge and Mobility per Focus above 2.
 * 50% more Rend damage per consumed Focus above 2.
 * +20 Dodge per consumed Focus above 2.
 * +2 Mobility per consumed Focus above 2.
 * Requires at least 3 Focus.
+* {% AP0 %}
+* {% FOCUSALL %}
 * {% COOLDOWN %}

 ## Arc Welder
 Use your Arc Thrower to heal a robotic ally for {% ARC_WELDER_HEAL %} HP.
-* 1 action.
-Ends turn?
+* TODO: {% AP1 ET%}?
 * Uses per mission: {% ARC_WELDER_CHARGES %}

 ## Area Suppression
 Target an area in a 4-tile radius around an enemy.
 The area and enemies that enter it become Suppressed.
-* Requires 3 ammo to use.
-Consumes 2 ammo to activate and 1 ammo per reaction shot fired.
+* Requires 3 ammo.
+Consumes 2 ammo when used and 1 ammo per reaction shot fired.
 * Ends if you take damage.
 * Cannot be used when concealed.
 * Cannot be used with a sniper rifle or shotgun.

 ## Arc Wave
 Rend deals damage in a cone behind the primary target.
-* The primary target of Rend is not affected by Arc Wave.
+* Arc Wave does not damage the primary target.
 * Arc Wave deals 4/7/10 damage depanding on weapon tier.
 * Arc Wave passes through environment.